microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/README.md

 <br/>

 ### Frequently asked questions

-{🟨TODO: Remove this section if you don't have FAQs}

-[Click here](./docs/FAQs.md) to learn more about common questions about this solution.
+[Click here](./Deployment/FAQs.md) to learn more about common questions about this solution.

 <br/>